I don’t think I have ever been more content just sitting in a McDonald’s watching obese Americans hasten their impending biological failures.

-I myself put down a double quarter-pounder with cheese, a Big Mac, a 10 piece chicken nuggets, a large fry, and a gallon of Dr. Pepper, so I don’t know that I have any right to be talking, but at least I am about to hike 10 miles (bringing the day’s total to 24) to burn off everything I so gluttonously consumed.
+I put down a double quarter-pounder with cheese, a Big Mac, a 10-piece chicken nuggets, a large fry, and a gallon of Dr. Pepper, so I don’t know that I have any right to be talking.
+Still, at least I am about to hike 10 miles (bringing the day’s total to 24) to burn off everything I so gluttonously consumed.

 But back to McDonald’s.

-Having sat here for nearly two hours now, I have observed society’s true use for the fast-food power-house: their bathrooms.
-Nearly every person walking into the golden arches heads straight to the head (and you know it’s not because they all want to wash their hands), and around 50% of these people then leave without getting anything to eat (probably for the best).
+Having sat here for nearly two hours, I have observed society’s actual use of the fast-food powerhouse: their bathrooms.
+Almost every person walking into the golden arches heads straight to the head (and you know it’s not because they all want to wash their hands), and around 50% of these people leave without getting anything to eat (probably for the best).

 Not too much else to say except that the air-conditioning is refreshing, and I think that my shoes being off is making a few people uncomfortable (strange: only socks = weird, sandals with entire foot exposed = acceptable – I guess people don’t like socks?).
 Well, it’s back into the wild now (with hopes that the guy who has been sitting across from me for an hour not eating does not attempt to follow me).